logicplace/pm-dev-docs/hardware/Timers.md

 16-bit timer comprised of PTM4 as the lower order 8 bits and PTM5 as the higher order 8 bits.
 That is, `PTM5:PTM4` or given PTM5 is 0x10 and PTM4 is 0xf3, the value is 0x10f3.

+For information on using PTM4-5 for audio, see [Audio / Sound](cpu/Sound.md).

 In previous documentation and code, this timer has been known in the community as the "timer 3".

 ### Programmable timer configuration